ergoplatform/website/content/en/blog/2021-10-26-ergo-blockchain-cryptocurrency-sphere.md

 ---
 <!--StartFragment-->

 The following is a first in a series of articles covering general cryptocurrency & blockchain education.
-Over the next few weeks, we will regularly publish articles covering various introductory topics as they relate to the field of cryptocurrency.
+Over the next few weeks, we will regularly publish articles covering various introductory topics as they relate to the field of smart contracts.

 Before you start, [Ergo Protocol Research and Client Development Roadmap](https://www.reddit.com/r/ergonauts/comments/qfjhw4/ergo_protocol_research_and_client_development/) is recently published by Kushti, if you wish to look in advance.